BestTimesToVisit.com Logo

 money

 While some places accept USD, it's best to have Honduran Lempiras (HNL) for smaller purchases and local markets.
-ATMs are available on Utila, but they can sometimes be unreliable or run out of cash, so bring a small amount of USD or Lempiras with you from the mainland if possible.
+ATMs are available on Utila, but they can sometimes be unreliable or run out of cash, so bring some USD as a backup and exchange it at a reputable place if needed.

 transport